 It is interesting that already, Wikipedia has listed a new Bear Market, the Coronavirus Stock Market Crash of 24 February 2020, just a couple of weeks after that date.
 At the time, they believed that the fall was most likely caused by breaks in the supply chain from China.
 This meant that many companies worldwide were affected, resulting in fears that a world economic recession was likely.
 Investors started to move funds from the share market to safer options such as bonds and gold.

 Since that time, Wikipedia is updating the effects of the Coronavirus whenever another major milestone is reached.

-It is times like this, the one quote that springs to mind is Warren Buffett’s old chestnut:
+It is times like this, the one quote that springs to mind is Warren Buffet’s old chestnut

 Be fearful when others are greedy, and be greedy when others are fearful – Warren Buffett

 This is easy to say when you are one of the richest men in the world.